 Plants of the wetland

-Learn why plants are important to a wetland, and how some of them were used by indigenous people for food, fibre and medicine.
-Features Dr Beth Gott, Honorary Research Fellow, who tells us the Edithvale-Seaford wetlands has 87 plant species that have records of Aboriginal use.
+Learn why plants are important to a wetland, and how some were used by indigenous people for food, fibre and medicine.
+The Edithvale-Seaford wetlands has 87 plant species with records of Aboriginal use.

 Narrator – N1